BE A REAL MAN

 Without these rituals many men are stunted in their psychological development.
 The shadow side of this inability to develop can be deeply dangerous: dictators, corporate executives who ignore the environment (the Dakota Pipeline comes to mind), addicts, wall street bankers who gamble with the nation’s economy, and war mongers are just a few examples of the kind of men who come about when not given the help to access their mature masculinity.
 In essence, they are frustrated, scared children in adult bodies.

 Another form this lack of ritual can take is what Bly calls, the "soft man."
-This man is overly sensitive, afraid to assertive himself, compassionate in to the point of impotentence.
+This man is overly sensitive, afraid to assertive himself, and compassionate with others to the point of impotentence.
 He lacks the reslove, steel, and fierceness of the warrior.
 He often regards anger as dangerous and is quick to sacrifice himself.
 He might ask the question, "Why don't I get what I want when I'm so nice to everyone?"

 Today men are getting smarter.
 Men’s retreats are being held throughout the world to help men repair and regain the lost teachings of their fathers.
 In these retreats men learn to trust the love of men, to risk with each other, to regain their warrior spirit, and to honor the earth.
 Bly himself did these retreats for many years in Minnesota.
 Today Mankind Project (mankindproject.org) leads retreats and offers ongoing support for men who are struggling to make their way in the world.
 Therapy can be a way to regain the teachings of men, especially group therapy.
 Below is an interview done by Bill Moyers (a man with mature masculinity as a journalist) with Robert Bly.